Lilol/distribution_system_state_estimation/README.md

-# distribution_system_state_estimation
+# Distribution System State Estimation
-Low voltage distribution system state estimation.
+This repository contains Python scripts for low voltage distribution system state estimation.
+The codes cover all modeling steps, such as reading the network parameter files, building the network models from these files, and calling the weighted least squares method for various scenarios, validating the WLS using power-flow equations, evaluating the error metrics, and creating the comparisons.

 # Required Python distribution
 Before running the scripts, please install a Python distribution with version 3.9 or higher.